epsilon537/boxlambda/docs/software/boxlambda-os/forth/words.md

 `[1-foldable] ( -- )`

-- Current word becomes foldable with one constants.
+- Current word becomes foldable with one constant.

 `[2-foldable] ( -- )`